rayferric/comet/README.md

 ## Stuff That Works

 - Hot-Swapping Graphics APIs is (in Theory) Possible Using This Quirky Design
-- Runtime-Reloading Resources
+- Runtime Resource Reload
 - Vector Math Library and Basic Matrix Decomposition + Frustum Culling
 - JBullet Physics Engine (If You Skip The Previously Mentioned Server Related Mess)
 - Naive OpenAL Audio Engine (Also a Server...)
-- Simple OpenGL 4.5 Renderer With Support for Layers, Graphs, Distance Field Fonts, GLTF Imports.
+- Simple OpenGL 4.5 Renderer With Support for Layers, Graphs, Distance Field Fonts, GLTF Imports
 - A Nice and Working Load Profiler Similar to The One Present in id Tech 6

 ## Screenshots